This post may contain affiliate links. Please see my disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Best of all, there’s no foil and no water bath required to make a perfectly crack-free cheesecake.
+Best of all, there’s no foil and no water bath required here – I’ve learned through my recipe testing that a low and slow bake time and gradual cooling process ensures a perfectly crack-free cheesecake.

-Craving more cheesecake?
-Find more inspiration in my collection of easy cheesecake recipes!
+Love baking with lemons?
+Find more inspiration in my collection of lemon dessert recipes!

 Lemon Curd Cheesecake